csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 There are many applications where the benefit of eliminating blocking is well worth the extra effort to implement systems that use persistent messages.
 In fact, few organizations would agree to support two-phase commit for transactions originating outside the organization, since failures could result in blocking of access to local data.
 Persistent messaging therefore plays an important role in carrying out transactions that cross organizational boundaries.

-_Workflows_ provide a general model of transaction processing involving mul- tiple sites and possibly human processing of certain steps.
+_Workflows_ provide a general model of transaction processing involving multiple sites and possibly human processing of certain steps.
 For instance, when a bank receives a loan application, there are many steps it must take, including contacting external credit-checking agencies, before approving or rejecting a loan application.
 The steps, together, form a workflow.
 We study workflows in more detail in Section 26.2.
 We also note that persistent messaging forms the underlying basis for workflows in a distributed environment.

 We now consider the **implementation** of persistent messaging.
 Persistent messaging can be implemented on top of an unreliable messaging infrastructure, which may lose messages or deliver them multiple times, by these protocols: